 Would we recommend any HP printer?
 Well, I can't imagine anyone recommending a brand if the manufacturer has and continues to intentionally and systematically shut down a customer's printer because they chose to use a competitor's less expensive compatible cartridge.

 Epson Inkjet Printers

-We simply don't recommend Epson printers because of the chips on their cartridges.
+We haven't recommended Epson printers for years because of the chips on their cartridges PLUS Epson Inkjet Printers are known to be prone to clogged printhead nozzles ... almost guaranteed!.
 Just as the compatible cartridge manufacturers come out with a competing cartridge costing far less than the original, Epson will change the chip and force the compatible cartridge manufacturers to rework the chip.
 Of course, this gives Epson a monopoly for another six months.

 Further to this, Epson has been fighting compatible cartridge manufacturers in the U.S. court system for years or should I say, the past decade!
 They lost every court case and every appeal, right up to the last one.
 It is unbelievable, but Epson compatible cartridges can no longer be sold in the U.S. because of a court order.
 Epson now has a monopoly on their cartridges in the U.S. and some parts of Europe.